arqma/arqma/README.md

 	`$ CONF_SWAPSIZE=1024`
 	`$ sudo /etc/init.d/dphys-swapfile start`

-* Then, install the dependencies for ArQmA except `libunwind` and `libboost-all-dev`
+* Then, install the dependencies for Evolution except `libunwind` and `libboost-all-dev`

 * Install the latest version of boost (this may first require invoking `$ apt-get remove --purge libboost*` to remove a previous version if you're not using a clean install):